ktagilbert/rookie-dev/pending posts/2015-12-3-Content-rules.markdown

 title: How to Improve Your Copywriting Workflow and Why
 date: 2015-12-3 16:32:21
 excerpt: >
  We are all trying to accommodate Google, right?
-So we abide by these rules and and end-up forcing our copywriters to write the same article over and again.
+So we abide by these rules and end-up forcing our copywriters to write the same article over and again.
 In most cases the process works fine.
 But is it really working well enough for you?

 ---
 ![Improve Your Copywriting Workflow](/assets/copywriter.jpg)